gmc-code/PC-Using-RTD/docs/setup/Python.rst

 ---------------------

 | See: https://www.youtube.com/watch?v=APOPm01BVrk
+| Rather than installing the python packages, needed for sphinx and read the docs, in the system wide installation of python, a virtual environment can be created that only has these modules.
+| Virtual environments allow easy maintenance of the libraries needed for the project and avoid issues that can happen when multiple dependencies conflict across multiple projects.
 | Create  a virtual environment for the packages needed for read the docs.

-| If there are different version of python installed use the full path to the version requried to cereate the virtual environment.
+| If there are different version of python installed use the full path to the version requried to create the virtual environment.
-| e.g. "C:\Users\username\AppData\Local\Programs\Python\Python39\python.exe"
 | e.g. "C:\Users\username\AppData\Local\Programs\Python\Python310\python.exe"

-| Create  a virtual environment.
+| Create  a virtual environment:

 .. code-block::

-    "C:\Users\username\AppData\Local\Programs\Python\Python39\python.exe" -m venv rtd_venv39
-    or
     "C:\Users\username\AppData\Local\Programs\Python\Python310\python.exe" -m venv rtd_venv310

-| Activate the virtual environment
+| Activate the virtual environment:

 .. code-block::

-    "C:\Users\username\rtd_venv39\Scripts\activate.bat"
+    "C:\Users\username\rtd_venv310\Scripts\activate.bat"

-| Install requirements using the full path to a requirements file placed in the virtual environment
+| Install requirements using the full path to a readthedocs_requirements.txt file placed in the virtual environment:

 .. code-block::

-    pip install -r "C:\Users\username\rtd_venv39\requirements.txt"
+    pip install -r "C:\Users\username\rtd_venv310\readthedocs_requirements.txt"

 | Suggested python modules to install in the virtual environment for working with sphinx: